e-olang/e-olang/README.md

 ### [Exploraotry Analysis & Topic Modelling](https://github.com/e-olang/NLP/blob/main/Topic%20Modelling/topic_modelling_v2.ipynb)
 Text Exploartory analysis and topic modeling in the ['How ISIS Uses Twitter'](https://www.kaggle.com/datasets/fifthtribe/how-isis-uses-twitter) dataset from Kaggle.
 This was done using Latent Dirichlet Allocation Algorithm.

-## Academic Research
-### Custom-Transfomers
-Building a custom fill mask language model based on RoBERTa architecture.
-The idea is to create an MLM model for Swahili language which is currently considered one of the low-resource languages popular in East and Central Africa.
-All this is built using the hugging face transfomer library and Pytorch ml ml framework

 ### [Swahili Word Embeddings Using Word2Vec](https://github.com/e-olang/NLP/tree/main/Swahili/Word2Vec%20-%20Model)
 A demo on traning word embedings which can be used as features in place of Tf-Idf &/ Count Vectorizer features.